Expanded SEC Remedies Under the National Defense Authorization Act

 Recording of a 90-minute premium CLE video webinar with Q&A

-This CLE webinar will discuss the evolution of disgorgement as a remedy for securities violations, how the SEC currently exercises its disgorgement authority, and how the National Defense Authorization Act for Fiscal Year 2021 (NDAA) will expand on those capabilities in the future.
+This CLE course will discuss the evolution of disgorgement as a remedy for securities violations, how the SEC currently exercises its disgorgement authority, and how the National Defense Authorization Act for Fiscal Year 2021 (NDAA) will expand on those capabilities in the future.

 - Disgorgement actions generally; conceived as an equitable remedy without statutory basis